Dogs at Erddig

 Erddig offers plenty of opportunities for bounding, jumping, sniffing and splashing throughout the country park.

 At Erddig we offer:

-- access through to our tea garden and midden yard for you and your dog, but not inside the house, gardens, restaurants and shops.
+- access through to our tea garden and midden yard for you and your dog, but not in the Grade I listed gardens, inside the house, restaurants or shops.

 - water for drinking bowls.